Nalenar/dwarf-game/README.md

-This is web game with multi-doors features
+This is web game with multi-room features